turtlesec-no/turtlesec-no.github.io/working.md

 ### Tech Unions in Norway

-Depending on ones level of education there are different options in Norway for unions.
+Depending on one's level of education there are different options in Norway for unions.

 - Masters: [Tekna][6]
 - Masters and Bachelors: [NITO][7]